 One day you'll be walking down the street and a complete stranger will start talking to you like they've met you before.
 This is because as a non-celebrity you're basically a faceless cipher who can easily be mistaken for someone else.
 You have no identity and are more or less interchangeable with the rest of the common ruck.
 Might as well humor the stranger and pretend that you know them, since you probably have few friends and need the human contact anyway.

-You'd be fine with this, actually, if the specter had a camera and wanted to have sex with you.
+You'd be fine with this, actually, if the specter had a camera and found you attractive.

 The Something Awful front page news tackles anything both off and on the Internet.
 Mostly "on" though, as we're all incredible nerds.